 Buyers | 25 June 2020

 By the settled.govt.nz team

-An example of an easement is if the title allows a neighbour access to a piece of their land through your property, do you have any right to limit the type and frequency of that access if you buy it?
-Be aware too that there may be ‘unofficial’ easements operating; the current owners may have an informal arrangement with their neighbours, but this may not remain when the property passes into new ownership.
+An example of an easement is if the title allows a neighbour access to a piece of their land through your property.
+You may want to check with your lawyer whether you have any right to limit the type and frequency of the neighbour’s access if you buy it and who is responsible for its maintenance.
+Be aware that there may be ‘unofficial’ easements operating — the current owners may have an informal arrangement with their neighbours, but this doesn’t need to remain when the property passes into new ownership.